Drake Revealed Possible Reason For Breakup With Rihanna & JLo

 “She’s someone…she’s someone I’ve been in love with since I was 22 years old, she’s one of my best friends in the world,” he told Rihanna on stage.
 “All my adult life, I’ve looked up to her even though she’s younger than me.
 She’s a living, breathing legend in our industry.”

 Unfortunately, Drizzy and Riri broke up after a few months.
 According to E!
 News, the exes are seeing other people at the moment.
-They reportedly still love each other but their schedules have gotten in the way.
+They reportedly still love each other, but their schedules have gotten in the way.
 After being away for a couple of months and ending his romance with Jennifer Lopez, Drake is allegedly trying to win back Rihanna.

 “J. Lo and Drake were having a great time and getting serious, but he had a change of heart,” an insider said.
 “He’s been in contact with Rihanna, and he has his heart set on winning her back.
 Drake cares about J. Lo, but he misses Rihanna.”